WALKS & TALKS PROGRAM

-In the evening, we’ll enjoy dinner at The Quarry Restaurant in Cowra (optional, at extra cost).
+In the evening, we thoroughly enjoyed dinner at The Quarry Restaurant in Cowra.

 Sunday 1 October

-In the morning, Roy will take us along the main street in Cowra, exploring the town’s architecture and history.
+In the morning, Roy led us along the main street in Cowra, exploring the town’s architecture and history.

-After lunch, we’ll spend the afternoon at the Cowra Japanese Garden.
+After lunch, we spent the afternoon at the Cowra Japanese Garden.
 This is known as one of the finest examples outside Japan.

 Monday 2 October

-We’ll head for home via historic Carcoar, ‘the town that time forgot’ (the former Court House has an impressive clock tower, but a clock was never installed).
+We headed for home via historic Carcoar, ‘the town that time forgot’ (its former Court House has an impressive clock tower, but a clock was never installed).

 We took an unguided walk around and managed to get invited into Antica Australis, Carcoar’s finest restaurant, for a wine tasting!